 The name Crufter is of Anglo-Saxon origin and came from when the family lived in the area that was typically referred to as the croft.
 This was an area of arable land that was located at or near the farmers cottage.
 The name originates largely from the northern counties of Yorkshire, Cheshire, and Lancashire,

 Early Origins of the Crufter family

 The surname Crufter was first found in Yorkshire and Herefordshire where they held a family seat from early times.

 Important Dates for the Crufter family

 This web page shows only a small excerpt of our Crufter research.
 Another 129 words (9 lines of text) covering the years 1162, 1485, 1658, 1677, 1424, 1590, 1590, 1667, 1624, 1660, 1653, 1656, 1593, 1657, 1624, 1611, 1611, 1677, 1603, 1691, 1651, 1720, 1678 and 1727 are included under the topic Early Crufter History in all our PDF Extended History products and printed products wherever possible.

 Crufter Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Crufter are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Crufter include: Croft, Crofte, Crofts and others.

 Early Notables of the Crufter family (pre 1700)

-(d.
-1590), Lord Deputy of Ireland; Sir Henry Crofts (1590-1667), an English politician who sat in the House of Commons between 1624 and 1660; John Crofts, an English politician, Member of Parliament for...
-Another 68 words (5 lines of text) are included under the topic Early Crufter Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Crufter Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crufter family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Crufter or a variant listed above: William Croft who settled in Lynn, in 1650.
 Thomas Croft of Hadley settled there in 1683.
 George Croft settled in Wickford in 1674.
 The widow of Thomas Croft in 1704 married an Indian named Samuel Crofoot..